frangucc/microservices-fullstack-seed/README.md

 ### STEP ONE - ECS CONTAINERS, NO OPS & CONTINUOUS DELIVERY (12Factor stuff)
 - Use docker to establish a GO continuous delivery server based on Thoughtworks https://github.com/gocd/gocd-docker or better, decide on whether or not to use CircleCI or Codeship, choose one (but describe why we want this).

---- ater some research and careful consideration I am going with Empire.
+> After some research and careful consideration I am going with Empire.
 Empire is a control layer on top of Amazon EC2 Container Service (ECS) that provides a Heroku like workflow.
 It conforms to a subset of the Heroku Platform API, which means you can use the same tools and processes that you use with Heroku, but with all the power of EC2 and Docker.

 No Ops Library | Links | Github | Status
 --- | --- | --- | ---